N.K Jemisin Reigns Over The City We Become and A Far Sector With New Works

 illustration by Richie Pope

 The City We Became will follow five heroes chosen by the sentient city to fight a “magical interdimensional battle.”
 The novel sounds like a strange romp through Jemisin’s unique imagination where “backyard pools turn into portals to monsterville, traffic on the FDR becomes a literal, tentacled, killer.”
 The novel definitely sounds like a lot of “monstrous fun” after the bleakness of the Broken Earth series.
 The City We Became will be published March 24, 2020 and is currently available for pre-order.
+This is just the first release of Jemisin’s new book and comic series that are on the way.

 This is not the only project Jemisin has coming up however.
 In April she announced that she is working on a new Green Lantern comic.
 Far Sector will be the first new offering from Young Animal, an imprint of DC Comics headed by Gerard Way.